Division of Water: Associations

 A barometric loop is a looped piping arrangement 35 feet (11 meters) in height in which the water flow goes over the loop at the top.
 This method of backflow prevention is only capable of protecting against back-siphon age, since backpressure could drive water backward over the loop.

-For more information about how A&J Mechanical Services can beet the HVAC needs of your Kentucky area business, contact our office today.
+For more information about how A&J Mechanical Services can beat the HVAC needs of your Kentucky area business, contact our office today.